Bacalar Lagoon Mexico: The Complete Travel Guide

 You can either snorkel on your own from the shore or join a snorkeling tour.

-If you decide to stay there, the town offers a good variety of places where to stay, from cheap hostels to the lovely boutique hotel, here are some suggestions
+If you decide to stay there, the town offers a good variety of places where to stay, from cheap hostels to the lovely boutique hotels, here are some suggestions

 I am listing the hotels that I have checked in Mahahual facing the beach since they provide the best experience in Mahahual.